xyproto/cxx/README.md

 ## Source code formatting

-* `cxx fmt` will format C++17 source code in a single, fixed, formatting style (clang-format "Webkit"-style), which is not configurable, on purpose.
+* `cxx fmt` will format C++20 source code in a single, fixed, formatting style (clang-format "Webkit"-style), which is not configurable, on purpose.
 Using `cxx fmt` is optional.

 ## Feedback

-The goal is that every executable and project written in C++17 should be able to build with `cxx` on a modern Linux distro, FreeBSD or macOS system (with Homebrew), without any additional configuration.
+The goal is that every executable and project written in C++20 should be able to build with `cxx` on a modern Linux distro, FreeBSD or macOS system (with Homebrew), without any additional configuration.

-If you have a project written in C++17 that you think should build with `cxx`, but doesn't, please create an issue and include a link to your repository.
+If you have a project written in C++ that you think should be able to build with `cxx`, but doesn't, please create an issue and include a link to your repository.

 ## GNU Parallel